dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

 mov   rax, 0x69
 ```

 This means the value `0x69` gets stored into the register `rax`.
-We will talk more about registers in a bit.
+We will talk more about registers in a "bit".

 > No pun intended :)